 How do I know if my TV is compatible with a tilting mount?

 To check compatibility, you need to verify two main things: your TV’s VESA mounting pattern and its weight.
 Find the VESA dimensions (e.g., 200x200mm, 400x400mm) in your TV’s manual or by measuring the distance between the mounting holes on the back.
 Then, compare this to the VESA compatibility listed for the mount.
-Additionally, ensure your TV’s weight is within the maximum weight capacity specified by the mount manufacturer.
+Ensure your TV’s weight is within the maximum weight capacity specified by the mount manufacturer.

 Do tilting mounts help with heat dissipation?